 It’s also a good idea to read up a little on the field.
 Doing so can help impress the staff you’re working with.
 It’ll also make the experience seem more relevant and interesting too.

 Most med students shadowing in anesthetics recommend the following introductory books.
-Both are easy to read and pretty cheap to buy.
-Links go to Amazon.

 Either of these can make good conversational material when you’re observing!